Let me start by saying that I like the Green Light card.

 When you cancel your Green Light, the only way to do it is via a phone call.

-It’s a routed international call center with non-native English speakers.
+When I canceled our greenlight debit card, I was routed to an international call center with non-native English speakers.

 When English isn’t a speaker’s first language, it doesn’t bother me, but this can make some people frustrated.